MyrtheRijk/whale-talk/README.md

 # whale-talk
-Javascript code to make a whale translator
+This code was an exercise from Codecademy to practice with loops in Javascript.
+It translates human language to whale language.